thenick775/cs_472_team_charts/README.md

 Features:

- -Download each chart as an image
+- Download each chart as an image

 - View raw data input in graphic